An 18thC estate turned eco-Zen hideaway: monastically calm bedrooms, pure organic food, a huge pool and 190 hectares of olive groves”

 Bedrooms are monastically pure and simple, pared down to what you might call natural luxury.
 Walls of chunky undressed stone alternate with warm orange-ochre limewash, and you can light the massive corner hearth during the cooler months.
 It's all very cosy.
 Ensuite bathrooms come with shower or tub, a pretty ceramic basin on a wooden stand, and soap made from his own olive oil.

 A suitably pure and organic breakfast is laid on, served in a separate building with a circular stone oven, or on its terrace looking over endless olive groves.
-Expect lots of fresh fruit (whatever's in season), some local cheeses, bruschetta and fresh bread, a little saucer of yoghurt and honey, pots of orange or quince jam and maybe a cake, these last made by Pietro's helper Sara.
+Expect lots of fresh fruit (whatever's in season), some local cheeses, bruschetta and fresh bread, local yoghurt and honey, pots of orange or quince jam, maybe a cake baked that morning.
 It's a fine start to the day.

-But, without wishing to detract at all from this, the culinary highlight of the area - and you should ask Pietro to book it at the same time as your room - is the tiny but truly outstanding Antichi Sapori restaurant in the hamlet of Montegrosso (2km).
-It was without doubt the best meal we had in Puglia, well worthy of a Michelin star, and not as expensive as you'd think.
-What you get is a glorious sequence of 20 mini-dishes, all using traditional Puglian recipes prepared with panache and passion by a trio of chefs - all brothers.
+If you want to eat out, book a table at the tiny but truly outstanding Antichi Sapori restaurant in the hamlet of Montegrosso (2km).
+This was one of the best meals we had in Puglia, worthy of a Michelin star (but not as expensive), with a glorious sequence of 20 mini-dishes prepared with panache and passion by a trio of chefs - all brothers.